ArminShoeibi/CommentingSystem/README.md

 * Bootstrap 4.5.3
 * jQuery 3.5.1

-after downloading project you need to run it with VS 2019 V 16.8 and above then check connection string and after that apply migrations with
+After download or clone the project you will need to run it with VS 2019 V16.8+, check connection string and apply migrations using below command:

 ```
 Update-Database
 ```

-run porject and enjoy.
+Run porject and enjoy.